looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

-If you have recipes that use ``pkg_postinst`` function and they require the use of non-standard native tools that have dependencies during root filesystem construction, you need to use the :term:`PACKAGE_WRITE_DEPS` variable in your recipe to list these tools.
+If you have recipes that use ``pkg_postinst`` function and they require the use of non-standard native tools that have dependencies during rootfs construction, you need to use the :term:`PACKAGE_WRITE_DEPS` variable in your recipe to list these tools.
 If you do not use this variable, the tools might be missing and execution of the post-installation script is deferred until first boot.
-Deferring the script to the first boot is undesirable and impossible for read-only root filesystems.
+Deferring the script to first boot is undesirable and for read-only rootfs impossible.

 .. note::

-   There is equivalent support for pre-install, pre-uninstall, and post-uninstall scripts by way of ``pkg_preinst``, ``pkg_prerm``, and ``pkg_postrm``, respectively.
+   Equivalent support for pre-install, pre-uninstall, and post-uninstall scripts exist by way of ``pkg_preinst``, ``pkg_prerm``, and ``pkg_postrm``, respectively.
 These scrips work in exactly the same way as does ``pkg_postinst`` with the exception that they run at different times.
 Also, because of when they run, they are not applicable to being run at image